 - Licensed professionals in psychology, social work, marriage and family therapy, or counseling may apply for the certificate.

-- Students with a bachelor's degree in psychology or a related area may apply for the certificate.
+- Students with a master's degree or who are currently matriculated in a master's program in psychology, counseling or a related field may apply for the certificate.